How Many Directions Determine a Shape and other Sufficiency Results for Two Topological Transforms: Introduction

 An additional reason to consider o-minimal sets is that they are naturally stratified into manifold pieces.
 This is important because it implies that the constructions that underly the ECT and PHT are also stratified, and that both of these two transforms can be described in terms of constructible sheaves.
 The upshot of this observation, which is developed in Section~\ref{sec:stratified}, is that the ECT of a particular shape $M$ should be determined, in some sense, by finitely many directions, certainly if $M$ is known in advance.
 Indeed, any o-minimal set induces a stratification of the sphere of directions, and whenever we restrict to a particular stratum the variation of the transform can be described by homeomorphisms of the real line.
-To make precise how to relate the transform for two different directions in a fixed stratum, we specialize to the case where $M=K$ is a geometric simplicial complex.
-This allows us to provide an explicit formula for both the ECT and PHT in addition to providing explicit linear relations for two directions in the same stratum.
+To make precise how to relate the transform for two different directions in a fixed stratum, we specialize to the case where $M=K$ is a piece-wise linearly (PL) embedded simplicial complex.
+This allows us to provide an explicit formula for the ECT and construct explicit linear relations for both transforms whenever two directions lie in the same stratum.
 This is the content of Lemma~\ref{lem:KxU} and Proposition~\ref{prop:deduce}.

-By considering a ``generic'' class of embedded simplicial complexes, we leverage the explicit formula for the Euler Characteristic Transform to produce a new measure-theoretic perspective on shapes.
+By considering a ``generic'' class of PL embedded simplicial complexes, we leverage the explicit formula for the Euler Characteristic Transform to produce a new measure-theoretic perspective on shapes.
 In Theorem~\ref{thm:align} we prove that by considering the pushforward of the Lebesgue measure on $S^{d-1}$ into the space of Euler curves (or persistence diagrams) one can uniquely determine a generic embedded simplicial complex up to rotation and reflection, i.e.~an element of $O(d)$.
 The importance of this result for applications is that one can faithfully compare two un-aligned shapes simply by studying their associated distribution of Euler curves or persistence diagrams.